-Formed in 1991, the Boys & Girls Clubs of Martin County consists of five branches: East Stuart, Hobe Sound, Indiantown, Palm City, and Port Salerno.
+Formed in 1991, the Boys & Girls Clubs of Martin County consists of five branches: Hobe Sound, Indiantown, Palm City, Port Salerno and Stuart.

-Each year, we serve 1,700 at-risk Martin County youth six to 18 years of age with after-school programs, summer program, and community outreach activities.
+Each year, we serve 1,700 Martin County youth ages 6 to 18 years of age with after-school programs, summer program and community outreach activities.
 We charge only $35 per year but spend more than $1,800 on programs and services per Member.
 And we never turn a child away for his or her family’s inability to pay.

 To strengthen our organizational capacity, our youth development staff receives ongoing training throughout the year.
 Staff then utilizes a comprehensive curriculum developed in association with the Boys & Girls Clubs of America, to which we are affiliated, to help improve grades, increase physical activity, teach resistance skills youth need to avoid drugs, alcohol, and tobacco, and provide youth with opportunities for artistic experience, community service, and leadership roles.
 To more strategically meet the specific needs of Martin County’s teen population, we launched The Club, a program that targets local teens, in 2011.
 The Club's curriculum, based on the input of more than 850 local teens, emphasizes technology training, community service, career planning, building resistance to risky behaviors, and college tours.